 Shipment reference number.
 A unique identification number assigned to the shipment by the filer for reference purposes.
-This number must remain unique for a period of five years.
+The reuse of the shipment reference number is prohibited.

-Shipper's Export Declaration.
-The DOC paper form used under the FTSR to collect information from a person exporting from the United States.
+Shipper's Export Declaration (SED).
+The Department of Commerce paper form used under the Foreign Trade Statistics Regulations to collect information from an entity exporting from the United States.
 This form was used for compiling the official U.S. export statistics for the United States and for export control purposes.
+The SED became obsolete on October 1, 2008, with the implementation of the Foreign Trade Regulations (FTR) and has been superseded by the EEI filed to the AES or through the AES Direct.